AlaaHamoudah/dockerized-puppetter/README.md

 In another tab, run the pusher service
 `docker-compose up -d  pusher`

+To exec inside the app container
+` docker-compose exec app /bin/sh` change directory to src, you can see the print.pdf file

 Once pusher pushes the notifaction, a pdf file will be printed!